SMS Kaiser Karl VI: Service history

 Named for the 18th-century Holy Roman Emperor, Karl VI, Kaiser Karl VI was built at the STT shipyard in Trieste.
-Her keel was laid on 1 June 1896 and her completed hull was launched on 4 October 1898.
+Her keel was laid down on 1 June 1896 and her completed hull was launched on 4 October 1898.
 Fitting-out work then commenced, which lasted until 23 May 1900, when the ship was commissioned into the Austro-Hungarian fleet.
 Starting from her commissioning, Kaiser Karl VI frequently served in the training squadron, along with the three s, though she alternated in the squadron with the armored cruiser Sankt Georg.
 Once the summer training schedule was completed each year, the ships of the training squadron were demobilized in the reserve squadron, which was held in a state of partial readiness.
 In 1900, she served as the flagship of then-Rear Admiral Rudolf Montecuccoli in the training squadron, along with Kaiserin und Königin Maria Theresia.
 During the summer maneuvers of June 1901, she served as the flagship of Rear Admiral G. Ritter von Brosch, commander of the reserve squadron.
 The other major ships in the squadron included the old ironclad and the cruiser Kaiser Franz Joseph I.

 In mid-1910, Kaiser Karl VI conducted the last trans-Atlantic cruise of an Austrian vessel, when she visited Brazil, Uruguay and Argentina.
 On 25 May, she represented Austria-Hungary at the centennial of Argentina's May Revolution, which won the country's independence from Spain.